 - If you do not have a valid Social Security Number or Tax Identification Number on file with our district.

 - If you had no payments posted in the tax year (previous year).
 When reviewing your records, please take into consideration actual payment dates and not semester start dates.

 The method of reporting selected by the Peralta Community College District is to report only the amounts billed during the tax year.
 When reviewing your records, please take into consideration actual billing dates in order to reconcile your records to the amounts on the form.

 If you are an international student and would like to obtain a 1098-T form, you must have an Individual Taxpayer Identification Number (ITIN) issued by the IRS.
 You will need to fill out the Student Data Correction Sheet and submit them to the District Admissions and Records Office.
 A valid identification card or driver’s license is needed for identification purposes.

-1098-T forms are sent to the student’s permanent address as reflected in the Peralta Passport system.
+1098-T forms are sent to the student’s permanent address as reflected in the Peralta Campus Solutions system.
 In order to protect student privacy rights guaranteed through the Federal Family Educational Right to Privacy Act, we cannot provide parents student information without approved consent.
 Students may fill out an Authorization for Release of Information form and submit it in person to the District Admissions and Records office in order to allow parents the right to student information.